ZJU-FAST-Lab/large_scale_traj_optimizer/README.md

 It also provides __analytical gradient__ of energy with respect to time allocations and waypoints.

 ## 1. About
-If this repo helps you, please cite the paper below.
 This is a highly-optimized implementation for minimum jerk/snap trajectories with exact gradient w.r.t. time allocation and waypoints.
 It is based on completely analytical results of the following paper.

 Related Paper: [__Generating Large-Scale Trajectories with Polynomial Double Descriptions__](https://zhepeiwang.github.io/pubs/icra_2021_largescale.pdf)